 The objective of this course is to give you an overview of the main topics in international accounting and to introduce you to the international dimensions of financial statement analysis.
 You will learn about differences in financial measurement and reporting practices that exist internationally, the reasons for these differences, their resultant financial statement effects and methods that you can employ to cope with such differences.
-You will also learn about the international financial reporting standards (IFRS) movement and the implications of reading financial statements based on IFRS.
+Even if this is not an IFRS course you will learn about the international financial reporting standards (IFRS) movement and the implications of reading financial statements based on IFRS.